kawan16/mithril-storage/README.md

 ### The `mx.storage` function

 By default, the library will set the storage to localStorage if it exists otherwise it will store date in the cookies.
-However, if you want to select a specific way to store, you can choose among the three storage ( cookie , localStorage, sessionStorage ) by using the `mx.storage` function and constants:
+However, if you want to select a specific way to store, you can choose among the three storage ( cookie , localStorage, sessionStorage, in-memory ) by using the `mx.storage` function and constants:

 ```js
     // Set the storage to the default storage (localStorage or Cookie )